-At December 31, 2023 and 2022, the Company's market risk is affected by two main components: change in actual market prices and foreign currency movements.
-If the MSCI All Country World TR Index at December 31, 2023 had increased by 10% with all other variables held constant, this would have increased net assets attributable to holders of Redeemable Participating Shares by approximately \$3,752,103 (2022: \$3,601,245), ignoring the effects of any management fees.
-Conversely, if the MSCI All Country World TR Index at December 31, 2023 had decreased by 10%, this would have decreased net assets attributable to holders of Redeemable Participating Shares by approximately \$3,752,103 (2022: \$3,601,245), ignoring the effects of any management fees.
+For the year ended December 31, 2023, the Investment Advisor used the MSCI All Country World TR Index as a reference point in making investment decisions.
+However, the Investment Advisor did not manage the Company's investment strategy to track MSCI All Country World TR Index or any other index or external benchmark.
+If the MSCI All Country World TR Index at December 31, 2023 had increased by 10% with all other variables held constant, this would have increased net assets attributable to holders of Redeemable Participating Shares by approximately \$3,752,103, ignoring the effects of any management fees.
+Conversely, if the MSCI All Country World TR Index at December 31, 2023 had decreased by 10%, this would have decreased net assets attributable to holders of Redeemable Participating Shares by approximately \$3,752,103, ignoring the effects of any management fees.

-The overall market exposures as at December 31, 2023 and 2022 are presented in Note 3.
+The overall market exposures as at December 31, 2024 and 2023 are presented in Note 3.